 42. The condominium conversion business that the Gintz Group Companies were principally engaged in was highly leveraged.
 The Gintz Group Companies would not only sell promissory notes to investors, but would also borrow money from lending institutions in order to purchase the real estate that the Gintz Group Companies were to convert to condominiums.
 In order to make a profit on their ventures, the Gintz Group Companies would need to sell at least enough condominiums in order to pay back the money they borrowed.
 On a successful condominium conversion project, the first portion of condominium sales would go toward paying off the debt associated with the project and the remaining sales would contribute profit for the Gintz Group Companies.
-The profitability of such a project was heavily time dependent.
-If the Gintz Group Companies were unable to sell their condominiums at a sufficient rate, the mortgage payments and other maintenance costs of owning the condominium complex would become too great and the Gintz Group Companies would have to default on their debt obligations and risk foreclosure of their real estate holdings.
+The profitability of such a sufficient rate, the mortgage payments and other maintenance costs of owning the condominium complex would become too great and the Gintz Group Companies would have to default on their debt obligations and risk foreclosure of their real estate holdings.